BacaChwayita/educartion/README.md

     - [ ] Move categories to the left
     - [ ] Slider needs to be added (check other filters as well on products page)

-- [ ] 2.
+- [x] 2.
 Link pages together
-    - [ ] Set start page to products page
+    - [ ] Set start page to products page (currently goes to login page)
-    - [ ] Link pages together in logical order
+    - [x] Link pages together in logical order
     - [ ] Check Navbar links and make sure they work
     - [ ] Add links to the footer as well